NicolasVero/stardew-wiki/README.md

 > Stardew Dashboard works with 1.4+ version.

 ## How to use Stardew Dashboard?
-To start using Stardew Dashboard, retrieve your save *%AppData%/StardewValley/Saves/SaveName*.
-The save file is the one with the same name as your folder.
+To start using Stardew Dashboard, retrieve your save *%AppData%/StardewValley/Saves/SaveName*. <br> The save file is the one with the same name as your folder.

 > [!TIP]
 The place where your backup is stored differs from one OS to another.<br><br>